 On August 16, 2013, SEO professional and web strategist Matt Storms revealed on Google+ that Google Webmaster Tools allows users to track GoogleBot download time.
 This is excellent for testing speed at a page-level, and getting metrics straight from the horse’s mouth (Google).
 To do this, access the “Crawl” menu, followed by “Fetch as Google.”
 Then, enter your URL and click “Fetch.”
 After a minute or so, Google will display your site’s loading speed.

 Anything below 500 milliseconds is acceptable.
 Anything above that mark, and impatient users will start leaving your site.
-As Wordpres becomes ever more popular as a CMS (which I highly recommend), WordPress-specific hosting is becoming a common and popular service offering, and it has been shown to improve site speed, according to WPExplorer.
+As Wordpres becomes ever more popular as a CMS, WordPress-specific hosting is becoming a common and popular service offering, and it has been shown to improve site speed, according to WPExplorer.

 Through its search query, keyword analysis, authorship data, and site speed metrics, Google Webmaster Tools can give you the detailed data you need to maximize your SEO campaign.
 Its ability to track changes over time provides insight into the effectiveness of your efforts, as well as ways to further improve them.